prokopchukdim/music-visualizer/README.md

 The front-end is hosted on Netlify: https://chic-travesseiro-7b7f19.netlify.app/

 The back-end is a Dockerized Springboot REST API hosted on Azure App Services.
 If the app hasn't been in use for a few hours, then Azure needs around 30s to start the back-end.
-You can check if it's up, or start it if it's not, by going here: https://music-visualizer.azurewebsites.net/
+You can check if it's up, or start it if it's not, by going here and waiting for "backend running" to appear: https://music-visualizer.azurewebsites.net/

 It's also available as a docker image on Docker Hub https://hub.docker.com/repository/docker/prokopchukdim/music-visualizer